C3. Coding

 Examples

-• Invite students to return to the coding software to represent a new situation of their choice based on their existing code.
+- Invite students to adjust the code to represent a new situation of their choice.

-• Have students create geometric patterns using nested loops.
+- Have students create a geometric pattern using nested loops.
 Using the properties of a rectangle, they can create a code that draws a rectangle, then rotates it slightly before drawing another one, a number of times.
 The resulting code and pattern might look like this:

 Connections with Other Strands